67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 67 bar trivia questions across 6 rounds with answers and why each stumps people.
 Test your bar trivia team on LearnClash.

-These 67 bar trivia questions and answers run as six themed rounds: Sports, Music, Movies & TV, Food & Drink, Geography, and a Pop Culture Wildcard.
-Every question ships with an answer and a stumper explainer.
-LearnClash generates bar-trivia-ready questions on any topic at every difficulty tier, tested across hundreds of ELO-matched duels in April 2026.
+What follows is 67 bar trivia questions and answers, split into six themed rounds: Sports, Music, Movies & TV, Food & Drink, Geography, and a Pop Culture Wildcard.
+Every question carries an answer plus a short note on why teams trip over it.
+And if you want a bottomless well of fresh pub questions, LearnClash spins them up on any topic at every difficulty tier, all playable as ELO-matched duels.

-Skim the Quick Overview to pick a round.
-Or start a 3-minute bar trivia duel on any topic in LearnClash.
+Skim the Quick Overview to jump to a round.
+Or start a 3-minute trivia duel on any topic in LearnClash.

 Duel me on bar trivia classics